Facebook pixel Researchers | Behavioral Ecology Research Laboratory | Pepperdine University | Seaver College Skip to main content

 Jack Keoseyan

-Jack graduated as a biology major and with primary interest in the effects of urbanization and invasive species on native species’ behavior and how this affects conservation practices.
+Jack's primary interests included the effects of urbanization and invasive species on native species’ behavior and how this affects conservation practices.
 He specifically researched how water quality affects the predator evasion capabilities of the Pacific tree frog’s tadpoles.
 He was involved in the laboratory’s USGS partnership and hopes to continue his work in conservation biology.

 Research Projects: Bti (Bacillus thuringiensis israelensis)